 All insurance policies will generally cover pets as early as 8 weeks old, and as late as middle-age.
-It’s when an elderly pet needs coverage that companies generally have a cutoff age in which they will not accept your pet.
+It’s when an elderly pet needs coverage that companies generally have a cutoff age at which they will not accept your pet.
 This can be anywhere from 7 to 14 years of age, depending on the company.
-This does seem ludicrous, as older pets are the ones who need more medical care, but that’s exactly why insurance companies do not want to insure them.
+This does seem unfair, as older pets are the ones who need more medical care, but that’s exactly why insurance companies do not want to insure them.

 Older pets need more veterinary visits and care because of the various problems that come with age, such as kidney, urinary, periodontal and heart disease, cataracts and glaucoma, arthritis, diabetes, and cancer.
 These are serious conditions that require expensive treatments.
-For those animals without insurance, they can be quite the burden for their owners who may not be able to afford the expense, which can range in the hundreds to thousands.
+For those animals without insurance, they can be quite the burden for their pet parents who may not be able to afford the expense, which can range in the hundreds to thousands.
 Insuring a pet while young will not only guarantee coverage during that crucial senior time of life, but it may also keep your premiums low, and give you the ability to get the treatment your best friend needs.

-What each company defines as a pre-existing condition can change what they will pay out on a claim, so you do need to do some research if your animal has one.
+What each company defines as a pre-existing condition can change what they will pay out on a claim.
+The best advice is to do some research if your dog or cat has one.
 But generally, a pre-existing condition is an injury or illness that is present before the policy began, or that exists before the end of the waiting period.
 The waiting period is a time frame after the beginning of the policy in which any illnesses or accidents are not covered, and will range from company to company.

 These conditions can be anything from respiratory and digestive problems, to allergies, cancer, or diabetes, and can be very tricky.
 For instance, there are cases where the insurance company might go further back than the time frame that the policy stated when you had enrolled to look for evidence of the condition.
 An eye problem today might be traced back to allergies that were treated 2 years ago.

-This problem of pre-existing conditions, and when they might have begun, can be eliminated if your pet was already covered throughout most of its life.
+This problem of pre-existing conditions, and when they might have begun, can be eliminated if your pet was already covered throughout most of their life.
 The younger your pet is when insured, the less chance there is of an illness or disease occurring during those first few weeks or months of enrollment, therein ensuring that anything that comes up later is covered under your policy.